 Roof Types & Terminology

 The terminology used to describe a roof can sound complicated.
 Which bit is the gable, ridge or eaves!
-Do I need to worry about a truss and should I have a barn hip or half hip?
+Do I need to worry about a truss and should I have a barn hip or full hip?

 We thought it is time to cut through the confusion and offer a simple glossary guide to the roof options you can find on a timber building such as a garage, studio or stables.